The Famous Warrior Clovis -

-Fun fact: his name, Clovis, evolved and resulted in the very popular name Louis (and Ludwig), given to 18 Kings of France.
+Fun fact: his name means Famous Warrior; it evolved and resulted in the very popular name Louis (and Ludwig), given to 18 Kings of France.

 The Roman Empire